Natalie Elphicke: Defection to Labour

 On 8 May 2024, Elphicke defected to the Labour Party in reaction to what she described as the "broken promises of Rishi Sunak's tired and chaotic government".
 She crossed the floor moments before that day's Prime Minister's Questions.
 She was the third Conservative MP to cross the floor to Labour during that parliament, following Dan Poulter eleven days prior and Christian Wakeford in 2022.
-Labour announced that they would retain their existing candidate in the Dover and Deal constituency at the 2024 general election.
+Labour announced that they would retain their existing candidate in the Dover and Deal constituency at the 2024 general election and she would therefore stand down her seat.
 Her defection was regarded as a shock by the BBC political editor Chris Mason due to her right-wing views.
 The following day, Labour Party chair Anneliese Dodds called Elphicke a "good, natural fit for her party".

 Reflecting on the defection, Steve Baker, the Minister of State, Northern Ireland, commented on X: "I have been searching in vain for a Conservative MP who thinks themself to the right of Natalie Elphicke.
-One just quipped, 'I didn’t realise there was any room to her right.'"
+One just quipped, 'I didn't realise there was any room to her right.'"
 Left-wing group Momentum said that Elphicke should have "no place in a Labour Party committed to progressive values and working-class people".
 Rosie Duffield, who until Elphicke's defection was the only Labour MP in Kent, said “Natalie and I work together on a lot of local issues but I don’t believe for a second that she has suddenly transformed into a Labour MP".
 Conversely, Kevin Mills, the Labour leader of Dover District Council, praised her defection.

 The next day, Elphicke publicly apologised for defending her ex-husband and casting doubt on his victims' testimonies after his conviction for sexual assault.
 In a statement on X, Folkestone and Hythe Labour group described Elphicke as "toxic and divisive" and said that admitting her as Labour MP would cause "tremendous damage" to the party's reputation.

-On 12 May, Elphicke was accused of lobbying Robert Buckland, the Secretary of State for Justice, in 2020, over her then-husband's court case.
+On 12 May 2024, Elphicke was accused of lobbying Robert Buckland, the Secretary of State for Justice, in 2020, over her then-husband's court case.
+This included allegations that she asked him to move where the case would be heard and to improve her husband's prison conditions after he was sentenced.
+Buckland declined on both occasions to help.
+Elphicke denied all the allegations and the Labour Party chose not to investigate the claims.